mhantsch/maxtend/documentation/documentation.md

 no navigation cluster, no function row), but works equally well on TKL or even full keyboards.

 - A short press and release of CapsLock (labelled "Maxtend") will work as Backspace, as in original Colemak.
 - Holding CapsLock ("Maxtend") together with other keys works as an additional function layer, and contains useful navigation functions, e.g. cursor movement.
 - Holding Tab ("Numtab") enables a virtual number pad, allowing easy number entry.

+On a UHK[^uhk], additional functionality is available, e.g. mouse control, 2-axis scrolling, mouse jitter keep-alive, media and volume control.

+[^uhk]: [Ultimate Hacking Keyboard](https://www.ultimatehackingkeyboard.com), an external, split USB keyboard with optional extra modules.
+The UHK offers advanced key configuration, layers, programming capabilities via a macro programming language, and mouse control.

 ### Base layer